Far-right politics in Serbia: Influence

 Jim Dowson, a British far-right activist, and his Knights Templar International organisation had supplied bullet-proof vests and radios to Serbian groups in Kosovo.
 Dowson had regularly accompanied Aleksandr Dugin and former British National Party leader Nick Griffin in Serbia.
 In late 2017, far-right groups threatened to murder Marinika Tepić, an opposition politician, after criticising Jim Dowson's visits to Serbia.
 Robert Rundo, the co-founder of the white supremacist Rise Above Movement (RAM), had appeared and recorded videos in Serbia throughout 2020.
 Russia had also solidified its presence in Serbian politics through connections with far-right parties; it had also asserted itself as a "protector of traditional values" and an alternative to the West.
 Sources claim that between 100 and 300 Serb "foreign fighters" joined the Russo-Ukrainian War on the side of Russia;' Aleksandar Vučić, the president of Serbia, claimed that the foreign fighters were mercenaries, while others stated that they were motivated by a sense of "nationalist solidarity".
 Some had received media attention, such as Dejan Berić.'
-Some Serb foreign fighters had even joined pro-Russian paramilitary groups in Syria.'
+Certain foreign fighters had even joined pro-Russian paramilitary groups in Syria.'

-The Serbian far-right made a major impact on domestic terrorists such as Anders Behring Breivik and Brenton Tarrant.
-Far-right groups in Serbia had also followed the trend of the global far-right such as showing populist tendencies and representing themselves as the protectors of the "people" and "free speech".
-The growth of global far-right views, such as anti-immigrant views, had also spread in Serbia.
-Although the socio-economic situation of individuals, insufficient trust in institutions, and the inconsistent attitude of the state towards the far-right had also influenced the rise of anti-immigration.
+The Serbian far-right has made a major impact on domestic terrorists such as Anders Behring Breivik and Brenton Tarrant.
+Far-right groups in Serbia have also followed the trend of the global far-right such as showing populist tendencies and representing themselves as the protectors of "the people" and "free speech".
+The growth of global far-right views, such as anti-immigrant views, has also spread in Serbia.
+The socio-economic situation of individuals, insufficient trust in institutions, and the inconsistent attitude of the state towards the far-right have, however, also contributed to the rise of anti-immigration ideas.